-A balance is required between over- and underprescribing.
+A balance is required between over- and under-prescribing.
 Multiple medications are often required to manage clinically complex older adults.
 Clinicians are often challenged with the need to match the complex needs of their older patients with those of disease-specific clinical practice guidelines.
-For a hypothetical older female patient with chronic obstructive pulmonary disease, type 2 diabetes, osteoporosis, hypertension and osteoarthritis, clinical practice guidelines would recommend prescribing 12 medications for this individual .
+For a hypothetical older female patient with chronic obstructive pulmonary disease, type 2 diabetes, osteoporosis, hypertension, and osteoarthritis, clinical practice guidelines would recommend prescribing 12 medications for this individual .

 A more systematic approach is required to guide the tailoring of medication regimens to the needs of individuals.
 One important principle is to match the medication regimen to the patient's condition and goals of care.
 This includes a careful consideration of the medications that should be discontinued or substituted (table 1).

 It is particularly important to reconsider medication appropriateness late in life.
 A model for appropriate prescribing for patients late in life has been proposed (table 2).
 The process considers the patients’ remaining life expectancy and the goals of care in reviewing the need for existing medications and in making new prescribing decisions.
-For example, if a patient's life expectancy is short and the goals of care are palliative then prescribing a prophylatic medication requiring several years to realize a benefit may not be considered appropriate.
+For example, if a patient's life expectancy is short and the goals of care are palliative, then prescribing a prophylactic medication requiring several years to realize a benefit may not be considered appropriate.
 This is increasingly being recognized as an important consideration when managing individuals with advanced dementia .
 Additionally, therapeutic medications (eg, antibiotics for pneumonia) may not increase comfort or quality of life when palliative care is the objective .

-INAPPROPRIATE MEDICATIONS — Various criteria have been developed by expert panels in Canada and in the United States [32-37] to assess the quality of prescribing practices and medication use in older adult individuals.
+INAPPROPRIATE MEDICATIONS — Various criteria have been developed by expert panels in Canada and in the United States [36-41] to assess the quality of prescribing practices and medication use in older adult individuals.
 The most widely used criteria for inappropriate medications are the Beers criteria.
 (See 'Beers criteria' below.)

-Total number of medications was not associated with impaired performance when sedatives and anticholinergics were excluded.
+Total number of medications was not associated with impaired performance when sedatives and anticholinergics were excluded [42,43].
 A high Drug Burden Index has been correlated with increased risk for functional decline in community dwellers and with increased risk of falls in residents in long-term care facilities .

-A study measured the in vitro anticholinergic activity (AA) of 107 medications commonly used in older adults .
+A study measured the in vitro AA of 107 medications commonly used in older adults .
 At usual doses, AA was most significantly elevated for amitriptyline, atropine, clozapine, dicyclomine, doxepin, L-hyoscyamine, thioridazine, and tolterodine.
 AA also was increased for chlorpromazine, diphenhydramine, nortriptyline, olanzapine, oxybutynin, and paroxetine.
 It should be noted, however, that higher doses of an agent with relatively low or moderate AA can produce significant AA effects.
 Additionally, the cumulative effects of more than one agent with low AA can produce significant AA effects.

-Beers criteria — The Beers criteria, initially developed by an expert consensus panel in 1991 to target nursing home residents, are the most widely-cited criteria used to assess inappropriate drug prescribing .
+Beers criteria — The Beers criteria, initially developed by an expert consensus panel in 1991 to target nursing home residents, are the most widely cited criteria used to assess inappropriate drug prescribing .
 The panel produced a list of medications considered inappropriate for older patients, either because of ineffectiveness or high risk for adverse events.